X-Olivia/Practice/LeetCode_Python/Two_Sum.md

 ### Analysis：

-Find two numbers which sum is the target, given an array and target number.
-And the same element can't be used twice.
+To find two numbers that sum up to the target, a simple approach is to iterate through the array.
-Hence the simple solution (thinking easily) is iterating the array and create a temp array which start from i+1 to avoid useing same element.
+Hence the simple solution (thinking easily) is creating a temporary subarray starting from the next element to avoid using the same element twice for each element.

 ### Code